Chinese actor Deng Lun fined $22.7 million for tax evasion

-CHINA - Popular Chinese actor Deng Lun has been fined 106 million yuan (S$22.7 million) for tax evasion, according to a report released by tax authorities in Shanghai on Tuesday (March 15).
+CHINA • Popular Chinese actor Deng Lun (right) has been fined 106 million yuan (S$22.7 million) for tax evasion, according to a report released by the tax authorities in Shanghai on Tuesday.

-The 29-year-old star of series like fantasy romance Ashes Of Love (2018) apologised in a statement on Chinese microblogging site Weibo, where he hassome 40 million followers.
+The 29-year-old star of series like fantasy romance Ashes Of Love (2018) apologised in a statement on Chinese microblogging site Weibo, where he has about 40 million followers.

 According to the authorities, Deng made false declarations and evaded 47.66 million yuan in personal income tax from 2019 to 2020.
 He also underpaid personal income tax of 13.99 million yuan in the same period.